-HS2 today (Tuesday 5th February, 10am) unveiled the latest designs for its west London super-hub at Old Oak Common, as HS2 minister Nusrat Ghani visited the construction site to meet HS2 staff, its contractors and Chair of OPDC involved in the transformative project.
+HS2 Ltd has unveiled the latest designs for its west London super-hub at Old Oak Common, as HS2 minister Nusrat Ghani visited the construction site to meet HS2 staff, its contractors and Chair of OPDC involved in the transformative project.

 The new high speed station will help kick-start the UK’s largest regeneration project, which aims to transform the former railway and industrial area, into a new neighbourhood supporting up to 65,000 jobs and 25,500 new homes.